Logius-standaarden/API-Design-Rules/Introduction.md

 This document is part of the *Nederlandse API Strategie*.

-The Nederlandse API Strategie consists of [three distinct documents](https://www.geonovum.nl/themas/kennisplatform-apis#APIStrategie).
+The Nederlandse API Strategie consists of [three layers of distinct documents](https://www.geonovum.nl/themas/kennisplatform-apis#APIStrategie).

 | Part | Description                                  | Status      | Link                                                  |
 | :--- | :------------------------------------------- | :---------- | :---------------------------------------------------- |